opalescentmirage/helloworld/README.md

 # Hello World First Lab Page Hello!

-I'm a geography student at UF being introduced to Github codespaces and pages.
-I'm saying hello to the world for this project since it's the beginning of my coding journey in GIS4102C where we visit web development basics!
+I'm a geography student at UFL being introduced to Github codespaces and pages.
+I'm saying hello for this project since it's the beginning of my coding journey in GIS4102C where we visit web development basics!

 ## Project Description